-ERA's approach to stakeholder engagement is centred on maintaining and strengthening our relationships based on mutual respect, active partnership, transparency and long-term commitment.
-ERA will continue to connect with and respect Mirarr culture and the aspirations of local communities as we create a positive legacy and achieve world class, sustainable rehabilitation of Ranger.
+The Ranger Project Team's approach to stakeholder engagement is centred on maintaining and strengthening our relationships based on mutual respect, active partnership, transparency and long-term commitment.
+The team will continue to connect with and respect Mirarr culture and the aspirations of local communities as we create a positive legacy and achieve sustainable rehabilitation of Ranger.

-Figure 3 illustrates the numerous external stakeholders associated with the closure and rehabilitation of Ranger.
-Most formal discussions with stakeholders are coordinated through the forums and committees listed in Table 1.
+Discussions with stakeholders are coordinated through the forums and committees listed in Table 1.
 These committees oversee and/or contribute to the mine's approval processes, mandatory reporting obligations, and the scientific integrity of studies, trials and projects.
-Figure 4 illustrates the extent of engagement, all of which facilitate a no surprises approach to on-site closure activities and opportunities to discuss the studies that inform the standalone approval applications.